aspose-slides/Aspose.Slides-Products/slides/en/python-net/merge/pptx-to-pdf/_index.md

 {{% blocks/products/pf/feature-page-section h2="Merge PPTX to PDF in Python" %}}

-[Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) is a powerful Python library for creating and manipulating presentation files.
-Moreover, it provides flexible ways to combine multiple PPT/PPTX presentations.
+[**Aspose.Slides for Python via .NET**](https://products.aspose.com/slides/python-net/) is a powerful Python library for creating and manipulating presentation files.
+Moreover, it provides flexible ways to combine multiple PPTX presentations.
 When you merge one presentation to another, you are effectively combining their slides in a single presentation to obtain one file.
 Aspose.Slides allows you merge two presentations in different ways.
 You get to merge presentations with all their shapes, styles, texts, formatting, comments, animations, etc. without having to worry about loss of quality or data.

 {{% /blocks/products/pf/feature-page-section %}}